awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-logging-auditing.md

 Amazon CloudWatch Logs lets you monitor, store, and access log files from various AWS services\.
 You can stream session log data to a CloudWatch Logs log group for auditing purposes\.
 Log data can be streamed to your log group with or without encryption using your AWS KMS key\.

 Follow these steps to configure Session Manager to stream session log data to a CloudWatch Logs log group\.

+**Note**
+You can also use the AWS CLI to specify or change the CloudWatch log group that session data is sent to\.
+For information, see [Use the AWS CLI to Update Session Manager Preferences](getting-started-configure-preferences-cli.md)\.

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.